Banu Nadir: Early history

-In early Medina, in addition to the Banu Nadir, there were two other major Arab tribes: the Banu Aws and the Khazraj.
-They were previously joined by two Jewish Arab tribes, the Banu Qurayza and the Banu Qaynuqa.
+In early Medina, in addition to the Banu Nadir, there were two major Arab tribes: the Banu Aws and the Khazraj.
+They were previously joined by two other Jewish tribes of Medina, the Banu Qurayza and the Banu Qaynuqa.

-Like other Jews of Medina, the Banu Nadir bore Arabic names, but they spoke a distinctly Jewish dialect of Arabic.
+Like other Jews of Medina, the Banu Nadir bore Arabic names but spoke a distinctly Jewish dialect of Arabic.
 They earned their living through agriculture, moneylending, and trade in weapons and jewels, maintaining commercial relations with Arab merchants of Mecca.
-Their fortresses were located half a day's march to the south of Medina.
+The Banu Nadir’s fortresses were located half a day's march to the south of Medina.
 Banu Nadir were wealthy and lived in some of the best lands in Medina.

 Tribal warfare

 When the two Arabian tribes of Aws and Khazraj went to war against each other in the Battle of Bu'ath in 617, the three Jewish tribes backed both sides and sold weapons to both of them for profit.
 The Banu Nadir, led by Ka'b ibn al-Ashraf and Huyayy ibn Akhtab, and the Banu Qurayza fought with the Aws, while the Banu Qaynuqa were allied itself with the tribe of Khazraj.
 The latter were defeated after a long and arduous battle.